graalvm/graalvm-demos/native-list-dir/README.md

 There are two Java classes we'll the `ListDir.java` for the purposes of this demo.
 First we need to build this class.
 You can manually execute `javac ListDir.java`, but there's also a `build.sh` script included for your convenience.

-Note that you can use any JDK for compiling the Java classes, but in the build script we refef to `javac` in the GraalVM to simplify the prerequisites and not depend on you having another JDK installed.
+Note that you can use any JDK for compiling the Java classes, but in the build script we refer to `javac` in the GraalVM to simplify the prerequisites and not depend on you having another JDK installed.

 So export the GraalVM home directory as the `$GRAALVM_HOME` and add `$GRAALVM_HOME/bin` to the path.
 Here's what I have in my `~/.bashrc` on my MacBook, note that your paths are likely to be different depending on the download location.